 Certificate III in aged care course (Superseded by CHC33015 Certificate III in Individual Support (Ageing))

-Certificate III in aged care course is delivered in partnership with Care Education and Training Services (RTO ID:41091).
 The Certificate III in aged care will prepare you for work as a carer in a residential aged care facility.
 You will learn to provide personal care and support to older people in their daily activities, meet the emotional and psychological needs of older people, provide care and support for people with dementia, work effectively with culturally diverse clients and colleagues, and assist individuals with self-medication.

 It is the standard entry qualification for workers in this sector and will introduce you to all aspects of a carer’s role including personal care wellbeing and assistance with daily activities.
 People involved in this type of work need the physical capacity to deal with personal care.
 They also need to demonstrate genuine compassion and empathy towards others.).This qualification is a pre – requisite to Certificate IV Aged Care which can assist entry to Enrolled Nursing.